ocademy-ai/machine-learning/_sources/prerequisites/python-programming-advanced.md

 A module is a file containing Python definitions and statements.
 The file name is the module name with the suffix .py appended.
 Within a module, the module’s name (as a string) is available as the value of the global variable `__name__`.

-When the interpreter executes the import statement, it searches for module in a list of directories assembled from the following sources:
+When the interpreter executes the import statement, it searches for a module in a list of directories assembled from the following sources:

 - The directory from which the input script was run or the current directory if the interpreter is being run interactively.
 - The list of directories contained in the `PYTHONPATH` environment variable, if it is set.
 (The format for `PYTHONPATH` is OS-dependent but should mimic the PATH environment variable.)
 - An installation-dependent list of directories configured at the time Python is installed.

-The resulting search path is accessible in the Python variable sys.path, which is obtained from a module named sys:
+The resulting search path is accessible in the Python variable `sys.path`, which is obtained from a module named sys:

 ```python
 import sys